kvarak/dnd/docs/_Classes/bard.md

 You can use an arcane focus or a musical instrument as a spellcasting focus for your spells.

 ### Collector of Tales
 By the time you join the College of Tales at 1st level, your knowledge of legends and lore is as deep as it is broad.
-You gain proficiency with History.
+You gain 1 skill point to spend on *History*.

 <div class="infoarea" markdown="1">